ibm-cloud-docs/logs-router/route-manage.md

 `--name ROUTE_NAME`
 :   The name to be given to the route.

+    The maximum length is 1000 characters.

+    The minimum length is 1 character.

+    The name cannot include any special characters other than empty space, `-`, `.`, `_`, `:`.

     Do not include any personal identifying information (PII) in any resource names.
     {: important}

 `--rules RULES`
-:   JSON formatted rules array definition in single quotes that define how platform logs are routed.
-For more information, see [Defining routing rules](/docs/logs-router?topic=logs-router-route_rules_definitions).

-`--file RULES_DEFINITION_JSON_FILE`
-:    JSON file that includes the routing rules that define how platform logs are routed.
+:   JSON string or a path to a JSON file prefix with `@` that define how platform logs are routed.

+    Rules are evaluated in the order in which they are configured.

+    The maximum length is 10 rules.

     For more information, see [Defining routing rules](/docs/logs-router?topic=logs-router-route_rules_definitions).

 `--output FORMAT`
 :   Currently supported format is JSON.
 If specified, output will be returned in JSON format.
 If `JSON` is not specified, output will be returned in a tabular format.